hlin-0420/GEO-bot-prototype/README.md

 ### 💡 **Troubleshooting**
 #### ❌ **Ollama Models Not Found?**
-- Ensure Ollama is running:
+- Ensure Ollama is running by opening Ollama from the search bar.
+List all the downloaded models through the following instruction:
   ```sh
   ollama list
   ```